Why Leaks Matter

 Thanks to gravity, capillary action (wicking) and evaporation, water has an uncanny ability to spread itself around.
 You may think a little leak that's shown up on a ceiling or at the base of a wall or cabinet is a localized problem, but that's a very dangerous assumption.
 The visible part of the leak could be just the tip of the iceberg (or, for more contemporary idiom, a melted ice cap).
 And don't forget that water can even damage materials above it by humidifying the air in enclosed spaces.

-So now you know why it's always better to bite the bullet and deal with leaks ASAP, regardless of how big the fix might be, because a neglected problem can only get worse.
-Just be sure not to actually bite a bullet or you'll have to go to the dentist, too.
+So now you know why it's always better to bite the bullet, hire a plumber and deal with leaks ASAP, regardless of how big the fix might be, because a neglected problem can only get worse.
+Just be sure not to bite an actual bullet or you'll have to go to the dentist, too.